Many Teenagers suffer from crippling Anxiety. And many Parents Forget Just How Hard it is To Be A Teenager

 9. What Does the Mental Health Care Plan Give You?

-The Mental Health Care Plan gives you a Medicare rebate for up to 10 appointments with a mental health service with a year.
+The Mental Health Care Plan gives you a Medicare rebate for up to 10 appointments with a mental health service within a year.
 Once you have attended six appointments, you will need to go back to your GP for a review and another referral.

 Mental Heal Services include: